 Additionally, schools may prefer applicants who have teaching experience.
 According to the U.S. Bureau of Labor Statistics (BLS), employers look for candidates who demonstrate qualities such as leadership, determination, innovation, confidence and motivation (www.bls.gov).
 Decision making, team building, efficiency and strong interpersonal skills can also improve your employment chances.

 Most Christian school administrators will be expected to see that their school adheres to state standards including enrollment, standardized testing and curriculum requirements.
 Business duties may involve public relations, accounting, marketing, personnel decisions and budgeting.
 You may also be in charge of developing and implementing educational and extracurricular programs.

 Salary and Career Outlook

-The BLS reported that education administrators could expect a 6% growth in employment opportunities from 2012-2022, due to a higher student enrollment.
-In 2014, education administrators earned a median salary of $89,540 annually in elementary and secondary schools.
+The BLS reported that education administrators could expect a 4% growth in employment opportunities from 2018-2028, which is about average in comparison to other careers.
+In 2018, education administrators earned a median salary of $95,310 annually in elementary and secondary schools.